 How to get a copy of your personal information

 A request for information that we hold about you should be made in writing but requests made verbally depending on the circumstances are also accepted (as long as you can prove your identity).

 Under the Right of Access, we will provide a copy of your information free of charge.
 However, we can charge a 'reasonable fee' when a request is manifestly unfounded or excessive, particularly if it is repetitive.
 We may also charge a reasonable fee to comply with requests for further copies of the same information.
 This does not mean that we can charge for all subsequent access requests.

 Once you have requested your information, we will provide you with your personal information within 30 days.
 We may need to extend this period by a further two months where necessary taking in to account the complexity and number of requests.
 If we have to extend the period, we will notify you within 30 days of receipt of the request.

-You can use the Subject access request form or use the contact details below:
+You can use the contact details below: